glandre/simple-hr-app/docs/adr/001-back-end-framework.md

 The initial desires of the engineer were the following:

-- Use Laravel framework: because it's a modern framework and due to previous experience of the engineer with it;
+- Use Laravel (or Lumen) framework: because it's a modern framework and due to previous experience of the engineer with it;
 - Implement the back-end of the app as an API (either REST or GraphQL);
 - Use GraphQL if possible.

+P.s.: The [Lumen Framework](https://lumen.laravel.com/docs/8.x) (also developed by the Laravel team), was briefly considered, as it is a lightweight option and is very similar to Laravel.
+Laravel was favoured however, due to its completeness.
+There are some Laravel libraries that are not supported by Lumen (https://lumen.laravel.com/docs/8.x#compatibility).
+Because the project has a very limited timeline, it is better to avoid any surprises.

 ## Decision Drivers